dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 ### **3.5.
 Non-Functional Requirements**

 **Quiz/flashcard generation performance**
-    - **Description**: The amount of time it takes to generate a quiz or a flashcard via documents must take no longer than 10 seconds.
+    - **Description**: The amount of time it takes to generate a quiz or a flashcard via documents and retrieve them must take no longer than 11.3 seconds.
-    - **Justification**: This is relevant to user experience as faster response times keep them more engaged with our app and can proceed with their studying quicker.
-Slow response times may result in users not wanting to interact with our app as much.
+    - **Justification**: According to [Source](https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf), the average speed index for content loading in the United States Technology category is 11.3 seconds.
+So we based our non functional requirements on this industry benchmark which is a reasonable assumption for content generation tasks.
+This is also relevant to user experience as slow response times may result in users not wanting to interact with our app as much.

 ## 4. Designs Specification